Your answer will almost always be “less than it could be”.

 To unlock the value of your data, focus on identifying great use cases and building out your data quality and analytics capability from there.
 Over invest in experts (internal or external) to help you do this because it will multiply the value of all your other activities.

-Datamine managing director Mike Parsons specialises in the development and implementation of comprehensive cross-organisational data strategies, and is a renowned ‘go to guy’ for C-suite executives looking for real world data advice.
-With over 20 years senior management experience, Mike works across the business — bringing deep industry experience in the banking, telco, energy, retail, FMCG, and insurance sectors.
+Datamine managing director Mike specialises in the development and implementation of cross-organisational data strategies, and is a renowned ‘go to guy’ for C-suite executives looking for real world data advice.
+With over 20 years senior management experience, Mike brings deep industry experience in the banking, telco, energy, FMCG, and insurance sectors.